 We are working hard to keep patients and staff safe while the NHS deals with the Covid-19 pandemic.

 We understand that you may be concerned about attending your appointment due to the recent increased Covid-19 restrictions.
-We are not cancelling any treatments or appointments due to these changes, please continue to attend appointments as usual unless we inform you otherwise.
+However, please continue to attend appointments as usual unless we inform you otherwise.

 Where appropriate, your doctor may offer an alternative to an in-person, face-to-face outpatient appointment such as a telephone or video consultation.
 It is recommended that if you are offered these, and have the ability and technology, then that is preferable to a face-to-face appointment.

 There is more information about appointments here.

 If you have been invited for your Covid-19 vaccination, you will need your NHS number.

 A service is available on the NHS.UK website to receive a reminder of your number.

 You should also be able to find your NHS number on any letter or document you have received from the NHS, including prescriptions, test results, and hospital referral or appointment letters.

 If you cannot find your NHS number in these ways, you can ask your GP practice to help you.
 They should be able to provide the number for you as long as you are registered with them.
 To protect your privacy, you may be asked to show a passport, driving licence or some other proof of identity.

 If you have any of the main symptoms of Covid-19, get a test as soon as possible.
 Stay at home until you get the result.
 The main symptoms are: